Rahul does not like backseat driving, best suited to be Cong’s ‘ideological compass’: Jairam Ramesh | Politics

 Rahul Gandhi does not like backseat driving or asserting his authority and his greatest value going forward will be to play the role of an "ideological compass" for the Congress, senior leader Jairam Ramesh said on Wednesday.

-A week after Mallikarjun Kharge, the first non-Gandhi president in over 24 years, took charge of the party, Ramesh said some people are calling Gandhi the elephant in the room but his response is that the former party chief is actually a "tiger on the road".
+A week after Mallikarjun Kharge, the first non-Gandhi president in over 24 years, took charge of the party, Ramesh said some people are calling Gandhi the elephant in the room but the former party chief is actually a "tiger on the road".

 The Bharat Jodo Yatra, Ramesh told PTI, has been a "real booster dose" for the public relationship of the party and its ''two Cs''- connectivity for Gandhi and collectivity for the organisation.